MicrosoftDocs/sql-docs/docs/big-data-cluster/app-monitor.md

 ![Grafana Dashboard](media/big-data-cluster-monitor-apps/grafana-dashboard-endpoint.png)

-When you open the dashboard, go to the **Host Apps Metrics**, where you’ll get more insights about your application and keep in track.
+When you open the dashboard, go to the **Host Apps Metrics**, where you'll get more insights about your application and keep in track.

 ![Host apps metrics](media/big-data-cluster-monitor-apps/host-apps-metrics.png)

-To get more insight about a single pod of the application ( in some cases you have multiple copies of your application), please go to the **Host Pods Metrics** and choose the pod respect, you’ll get a view of metrics as follows:
+To get more insight about a single pod of the application ( in some cases you have multiple copies of your application), please go to the **Host Pods Metrics** and choose the pod respect, you'll get a view of metrics as follows:

 ![Host pods metrics](media/big-data-cluster-monitor-apps/host-pods-metrics.png)